 Pledges receivable - The pledges are either unconditional or conditional.
 Unconditional pledges receivable are pledges that depend only on passage of time or the demand by the donor for performance.
 A conditional pledge receivable is a pledge that depends on the occurrence of a specified future and uncertain event to bind the promisor.
 Unconditional pledges receivables represent the remaining pledges due from the donors who have pledged funds to the Foundation for use in its programs.
-There were no conditional promises for the year ended December 31, 2022.
+There were no conditional pledges at December 31, 2023 and 2022.
 Promises to give that are expected to be collected after one year are reported at present valued based on the collectability of the pledge and the timing of the expected cash flows.
 An allowance reserve for uncollectible pledges has been established based on management's best estimates.
 The financial statements reflect pledges receivable net of the discount and allowance reserve, if any.
-The Foundation did not recognize an allowance reserve for the year ended December 31, 2022.
-At December 31, 2022, all pledges receivable are expected to be collected in the following year.
+The Foundation did not recognize an allowance reserve for the years ended December 31, 2023 and 2022.
+At December 31, 2023, all pledges receivable are expected to be collected in the following year.